magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 Note that if you do not specify one or more test namespaces, they both
-run tests in all namespace of the project.
-Also, they both `conj` the
+run tests in all namespaces of the project (`test-cljs` even gests the
+namepaspace from the immutable classpath).

+Even if their behviour is not exactely the same, they both `conj` the
 optional namespace onto the set of namespace symbols to run tests in.

 This is very easily treated with the task options as follows: